JexSrs/git-backup/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## TODO
-- Allow gitlab to scrape without a token (public requests)
-- Add go-gitea as a source
+- Add go-gitea and lavaforge as a source
+- Add retry logic and delay between retries
+- Check latest commit's hash for existing entries to skip in case of no updates
 - Enhance filters
     - releases (min, max)
     - all issues (min, max)